Nigel Boddice: Career

 From 1984 to 2013, Boddice conducted the West Lothian Schools Brass Band, a group who have been referred to as "the finest youth band in Scotland".
 Under his leadership, they won the National Youth Brass Band Competition ten times and the Scottish Youth Brass Band Competition three times.
 In 1986 they won a Gold Award at the Sydney International Music Festival and were named the BBC Radio 2 Brass Band of the Year in 1988.
 In 1990 they appeared in a BBC Television broadcast segment.

 In 1986, Boddice was chosen to take part in a scientific study on the difference between beginner and professional trumpet players.
 The findings were published in the New Scientist magazine.

-Boddice worked as the Chief Conductor of the Royal Norwegian Navy Band (KNMM) for 7 years, recording performances of various pieces.
-During his time in Scandinavia, he conducted three bands (YBS, Manger and Silkeborg) in Molde and collaborated with musicians such as Ole Edvard Antonsen, Christian Linberg, Michaela Petri and Solveig Kringlebotn.
+Boddice worked as the Chief Conductor of the Royal Norwegian Navy Band (KNMM) for seven years, recording performances of various pieces.
+During his time in Scandinavia, he conducted three bands (YBS, Manger and Silkeborg) and collaborated with musicians such as Ole Edvard Antonsen, Christian Linberg, Michaela Petri and Solveig Kringlebotn.

-Boddice conducted the West of Scotland Schools Orchestra Trust (WSSO) Concert band up until 2022, retiring in August.
+Boddice conducted the West of Scotland Schools Orchestra Trust (WSSO) concert band up until 2022, retiring in August.
 The WSSO is an organisation dedicated to giving children the opportunity to play their instruments in an orchestral setting, with concerts scheduled for their yearly residential courses.
-The WSSO Concert Band sometimes host crossovers and other special events, such as a European trip in 2016 and a joint performance with the Lynbrook High School Band (US) in 2022.
+The WSSO Concert Band sometimes host crossovers and other special events, such as a European trip in 2016 and a joint performance with the Lynbrook High School Band (United States) in 2022.
 Notable venues include the Royal Concert Hall and City Halls, both in Glasgow.
 Boddice worked with many young musicians in the program.
 The WSSO Concert Band's last performance of their 2022 series on 31 August was one of the final concerts he conducted before his death.

 Personal life

 Boddice was the only child of Esme Boddice (died 1998) and Des Boddice (died 18 May 2009, aged 81), president of the Gresley Colliery Brass Band.
 He had three children including Holly Boddice, a trumpeter who studied at the RCS and now plays as part of the Brass Trio "Granny Green".

 Boddice died on 12 October 2022 after a short illness.

-Honours and awards
+Following his death, tributes were made to Boddice through social media, including a tweet by the Royal Conservatoire of Scotland: